 A traditional scavenger hunt involves a search for a list of objects.
 The skill level of the children will determine the number and size of the items that are on the list.
 The objects can be hidden in the house, outside or in the neighbourhood.
 For older children the list could include clues instead of the name of the item.

-A treasure hunt usually involves burying or hiding a valuable item and providing the searchers with a map.
-The treasure can be a bag of candy hidden in the house, or the neighbourhood.
+Hide a treasure and give the searchers a map.
+The treasure can be a bag of candy or a special object hidden or in the house, or the neighbourhood.
 The map could indicate areas to be avoided or barriers that need to be crossed.

 Letterboxing is an intriguing pastime combining navigational skills and rubber stamp artistry in a charming “treasure hunt” style outdoor quest.
 A wide variety of adventures can be found to suit all ages and experience levels.
 Over 500 letterboxes have been hidden in Ontario and you can find directions to each one on the website: http://www.letterboxing.org/canada.htm